onlogic/onlogic-m031-manager/docs/ShowInfo/AutomotiveModeDescription.rst

 Automotive Timings
 ===================

-The ignition sense feature can be used to turn the Karbon unit on and off with a battery, the vehicle's ignition (given proper electrical setup), or the use of a switch.
+The ignition sense feature can be used to turn OnLogic K52x units on and off with a battery, a vehicle's ignition (given proper electrical setup), or the use of a switch.
 Automotive timings and ignition sense can be toggled by bridging DC power to the IGN pin, see the diagram below.
 The proper sequence microcontroller settings must be set before using either the BIOS settings, LPMCU tool, or this Python API.